jscad-community/jscad-text/README.md

 Still there...

-So, here's how to use this library inside a project (JSCAD design).
+So, here's how to use this library inside a JSCAD design (project).

 If not already, create a new folder for the project.
 (This example is using 'newproject' as the folder name.)

-Download this library, unzip, and copy everything to the project folder.
-Click on the green CODE above, and select Download ZIP.
+Download this package by clicking on the green 'CODE' button, and select 'Download ZIP'.
+Then unzip the contents.

+Copy the dist/jscad-text.commonjs.js file into the project, i.e. the 'newproject' directory.

 Now, find a font, and copy that into the project folder.